chamaken/cgolmnl/README.md

 ------

-nlmsghdr and nlattr has real - Nlmsghdr and Nlattr. mnl_nlmsg_batch and mnl_socket are opaque, [0]byte as cgo said. there are receivers, see go_receiver.go
+nlmsghdr and nlattr has real - Nlmsghdr and Nlattr. mnl_nlmsg_batch and mnl_socket are opaque as NlmsgBatch and Socket (cgo say [0]byte). there are receivers, see go_receiver.go